esraa-saleh/mywebsite/content/authors/admin/_index.md

 Hi there citizen of the Internet!
 My name is Esra'a, pleasure to meet you!

 I am a Computer Science Masters student at the University of Albetra.
 My research interests are broadly in Artificial Intelligence and Machine Learning.
-More specifically, I am interested in continual learning problems in the context of Model-Based Reinforcement Learning.
+I am currently working on a research project on Model-Based Reinfrocement Learning in a continual leanring setting.

 Outside of the world of research, I love mentoring aspiring Computer Scientists, downhill skiing, tinkering with electronics, and creative writing!
 I like talking to new people, so feel free to reach out.
 Lets grab a virtual coffee together :)